Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02d_FiscalYears.md

 [comment]: <> (Links zu Import oder alle Infos hier reinkopieren?)

 - [COMPESO 7.X]
 Click this button to import data in Compeso proprietary format.
-For detailed information, see [COMPESO 7.x](./03a_Import.md#compeso-7x).
+Follow the instructions provided in the following windows, see [Compeso 7.X](#compeso-7x).

 - [CSV]
 Click this button to import data in CSV format.
-For detailed information, see [CSV](./03a_Import.md#csv).
+Follow the instructions provided in the following windows, see [CSV](#csv).

 - [CSV LS-MOTOR]
 Click this button to import data in CSV format from an invoicing solution.
-For detailed information, see [CSV LS-MOTOR](./03a_Import.md#csv-ls-motor).
+Follow the instructions provided in the following windows, see [CSV LS-Motor](#csv-ls-motor).

 [comment]: <> (FH: Was ist das?
 Wie sollte es auf Englisch heißen?
 LS ENGINE?)

 - [GDI]
 Click this button to import data in GDI standard interface format.
-For detailed information, see [GDI](./03a_Import.md#gdi).
+Follow the instructions provided in the following windows, see [GDI](#gdi).

 - [OPENTRANS]
 Click this button to import data in openTRANS INVOIC XML format.
-For detailed information, see [OPENTRANS](./03a_Import.md#opentrans).
+Follow the instructions provided in the following windows, see [openTRANS](#opentrans).

 - [SCHILLING BUCHHALTUNG]
 Click this button to import data in Schilling Software proprietary FQBATCH format.
-For detailed information, see [SCHILLING BUCHHALTUNG](./03a_Import.md#schilling-accounting).
+Follow the instructions provided in the following windows, see [Schilling Accounting](#schilling-accounting).

 ## Export postings